 - to what degree am I prepared to help them practise at home?

 - does my very young child show unusual interest or ability in music?

 One of the most unhelpful things you can do is to have your child learn for a term or two, then stop during netball/cricket/soccer season, then try again for a couple of terms.
 Music education needs to be consistent for students to enjoy long-term gains, so we recommend waiting until your child can enjoy uninterrupted progress.

 Will my child sing age-appropriate songs?

-At SVA we are very careful to ensure that students perform songs that reflect experiences and emotions that they might reasonably have experienced in everyday life.
+At SVA we are very careful to ensure that young students perform songs that reflect experiences and emotions that they might reasonably have experienced in everyday life.

 What ages does SVA cater for?

 All students are welcome at SVA – professional singers, aspiring professionals, students studying music at school, dancers who need to learn how to sing, and those who simply want to sing for recreation.
-We also welcome students with special needs and invite you to speak with us to see how we can accommodate your / your child’s needs.